Skip to content

 When that happens, the plasm_context result includes:

-• Markdown: a prominent notice that the prior in-memory session was missing or expired, that all earlier e# / m# / p# from this chat are void, and that the model must re-read the new DOMAIN/TSV from this response only.
+• Markdown: a prominent notice that the prior in-memory session was missing or expired, that all earlier e# / m# / p# from this chat are void, and that the model must re-read the new teaching table/TSV from this response only.

 • _meta.plasm.continuity: on every plasm_context response, stale_binding_recovered (boolean) and new_symbol_space (boolean — true when a new execute row with a new symbol table was bound, e.g. first open or a non-reused open after an expiry).
 When stale_binding_recovered is true, previous_execute may name the old (prompt_hash, session_id).
 When new_symbol_space is true, discard_cached_plasm_symbols is also true (same meaning as new_symbol_space for tool clients that key off a dedicated key).